Equivalences of Families of Stacky Toric Calabi-Yau Hypersurfaces: Introduction

 \end{theorem}

-The proof of the theorem is provided in Section 2.
-In Section 3, we provide five applications.
-More specifically, the remaining results can be described as follows.

-In Subsection~\ref{Quasismooth}, we discuss when the resolutions are unnecessary and/or when the family is birational and derived equivalent to a hypersurface in a Fano Gorenstein toric variety.
+In Subsection~\ref{Quasismooth}, we describe when the resolutions are unnecessary and/or when the family is birational and derived equivalent to a hypersurface in a Fano Gorenstein toric variety.
 In Subsection~\ref{ReidsList}, we examine Reid's list of the 95 weighted-projective 3-spaces where the generic anti-canonical hypersurface has at most Gorenstein singularities.
 While only fourteen of the weighted-projective spaces correspond to reflexive polytopes, i.e., are Gorenstein toric Fano varieties, each family of K3 surfaces in a weighted-projective 3-space on the list corresponds to the generic family of K3 surfaces on some Gorenstein toric Fano 3-fold.
 Some of these Gorenstein toric Fano 3-folds are repeated, yielding 81 distinct families after resolving singularities.
 In Subsection~\ref{normalforms}, we illustrate how our theorem can be used to realize many families of K3 surfaces as quartic linear systems in $\P^3$.
 This recovers the normal form for a $(E_8\oplus E_7 \oplus H)$-polarized family of K3 surfaces in $\P^3$ discovered independently by Clingher and Doran \cite{CD12} and by Vinberg \cite{Vin13}.
 Our method, for example, provides 429 ways to realize 52 of the families on Reid's list as families of hypersurfaces in $\P^3$ up to birational equivalence.

-In Subsection~\ref{JumpLoci}, we demonstrate changes in Hodge numbers for special linear systems in higher dimensions.
-For example, we give a pencil of quintics in $\P^4$ which resolves to the mirror quintic pencil.
-This type of result is in the spirit of Reid's primary observation in \cite{Rei87} which describes how Calabi-Yau 3-folds can be deformed and resolved in order to alter their discrete invariants.

-Finally, in Subsection~\ref{MirrorConstructions}, we provide a homological unification of Clarke's mirror construction \cite{Cla08}.
-This marries many of the mirror constructions in the literature, including, but not limited to, the constructions of Batyrev \cite{Bat}, Berglund-H\"ubsch-Krawitz \cite{BH93, Kra09}, and their generalization by Artebani and Comparin \cite{AC15}.
-Furthermore, it generalizes the derived equivalence result for Berglund-H\"ubsch-Krawitz mirrors in \cite{FK} by dropping a Gorenstein assumption.
+Finally, in Subsection~\ref{MirrorConstructions}, we provide a homological unification of mirror constructions, proving Theorem~\ref{EquivMirrorsHypers}.